Kate Beckinsale, 45, Jokes About Her Trainer’s ‘Little Towels’ While Getting Her Stretch On

 “Jesus wept that is flexibility,” another exclaimed.

 “Omg.
-I’ll be able to do that after my hip replacement,” a third fan joked.
+I’ll be able to do that after my hip replacement,” a third follower joked.

-“Holy human pretzel!” another added.
+“Holy human pretzel!” another Instagram user added.

-As The Inquisitr reported, she has previously shown off her gift for extreme stretching on Instagram.
-In a previous photo, she has one leg elongated against a dumpster while on the set of the movie Jolt.
-She’s getting her makeup done and the dumpster is almost as tall as one of the men applying it.
-While her chic boots add some inches to her height, it doesn’t make her stretch any less impressive.
+As The Inquisitr reported, Kate has previously shown off her gift for extreme stretching on Instagram.
+In a previous photo, she had one leg elongated against a dumpster while on the set of the movie Jolt.
+She was photographed while getting her makeup done, as it was clear that the men applying her makeup were only a bit taller than the dumpster.
+While her chic boots added some inches to her height, they didn’t make her stretch any less impressive.

 The photo has accumulated close to 150,000 likes and more than 1,500 comments since the day it was posted.

-While it’s clear that stretching is a part of her fitness routine, she does a variety of exercises to keep her body in shape.
-Her “longtime trainer” Gunnar Peterson told Us Weekly last year that she’s very intense when it comes to working out.
+While it’s evident that stretching is a part of her fitness routine, she does a variety of exercises to keep her body in shape.
+Her “longtime trainer,” Gunnar Peterson, told Us Weekly last year that she’s very intense when it comes to working out.
 He’s known for doing High-Intensity Interval Training (HIIT) with his clients and, according to Us, his sessions are known for being brutal.

 “When she’s in town, she’s five to six days a week and she’s no joke,” he said of Kate.
 “I mean, she’s definitely a do-your-own sets, do-your-own stunts kind of girl.
 She gets through it.
 She can do it with a poker face.
 But she is working.”